Audio and Video

 - The full meaning and emotion of the content

-These tools are not just helpful for people with hearing loss—they benefit many others, too!
+Transcripts and closed captions are not just helpful for people with hearing loss.
+They benefit many others, too!
 For example:

 - People in noisy places (such as gyms or airports) can still follow along